mia-platform/documentation/docs/development_suite/api-console/api-design/gdpr.md

 Displaying a sensitivity label leads to a compact and visually appealing representation of the data security level.

-However, for certain types of information it might be useful to specify a more detailed set of characteristics or additional security policies that should be applied to that information.
+However, for certain types of information, it might be useful to specify a more detailed set of characteristics or additional security policies that should be applied to that information.

-Open the drawer by clicking the edit icon and move to GDPR description field.
-Here you will be able to describe more accruately security-related information regarding your data.
+Open the drawer by clicking the edit icon and move to the GDPR description field.
+Here you will be able to describe more accurately security-related information regarding your data.

 ![gdpr description](img/gdpr-description.gif)